azmataliakbar/Hello_Coders/README.md

 Input: "hello" Output: "olleh"

+# Day-2

-### Day:2 Task
+### Question 3:

-Question 3: First and Last Element Instructions: Objective: Write a TypeScript function that takes an array of numbers and returns a new array containing only the first and last elements of the input array.
+ First and Last Element Instructions: Objective: Write a TypeScript function that takes an array of numbers and returns a new array containing only the first and last elements of the input array.

 Requirements: